BooleanCube/WordlePeaks-AI/README.md

 ### Statistics
 - 100% win rate
-- Solvable in under 30 seconds
+- Instant calculating and guessing

 ### Symbols
 - The orange square marks the symbol indicating that the letter in that position stands in a higher position in the alphabet than the given input character.
+(U)
 - The blue square marks the symbol indicating that the letter in that position stands in a lower position in the alphabet than the given input character.
+(D)
 - The green squares mean you found the correct letter in the correct position.
+(G)

 ### Rules
 - Guess the 5 letter English Word using limited feedback as described as above.